Section 35.2 Permanent and Temporary Magnets

 When a material with atomic magnets is placed near a magnet, say near the South Pole of a permanent magnet, then the force of the external magnet tends to preferentially align the atomic magnets so that North Pole of the atomic magnet faces the South Pole of the external magnet.
 This leads to growth of magnetic domains that are aligned with the external magnet and large magnetic domains form that are oriented more or less in the direction of the external Poles.

-Often, current carrying wires are wound around magnetizable material so that magnetic field of the current and the magnetized material add to produce a more powerful electromagnet.
-This is another way to transform a magnetizable material such as an iron bar into a permanent magnet.
-This is a preferred method of making new permanent magnets than by stroking the material.
+Often, current carrying wires are wound around magnetizable material. when you do that, then the magnetic field of current in the loops tend to magnetize the material in such a way that the two sources of magnetic field, that of the current in the wires and of the newly formed magnet, vectorially add.
+This produces a net magnetic field that is hundreds of times more powerful than that of current in the loops alone.
+As a matter of fact, this is another way to transform a magnetizable material such as an iron bar into a permanent magnet, which is preferred way of making new permanent magnets than by stroking the material by another magnet.